 In this stage of the disease, paying closer attention to safety issues becomes crucial.
 Driving should stop – something that’s usually challenging for older adults to accept.
 If at all possible, include the senior loved one in making this decision.
 If not, a note from the physician prohibiting driving is generally the most effective way to gain his / her consent.
 In the event the older adult is insistent about continuing to drive, you may have to take away the keys, or exchange his or her set of keys with nonworking ones.

 Similarly, sundowning and wandering can become alarming and hard for family caregivers to manage independently.
 Partnering with a dependable care provider with experience in dementia care, like Home With You Senior Care, is a great solution.
-Our live in caregivers in Columbia, MD, and the surrounding areas can take the night shift, ensuring seniors are safe and distracted with enjoyable activities when struggling to sleep – allowing family caregivers to get the rest they need.
+Our experts in dementia care in Ellicott City, MD, and the surrounding areas can take the night shift, ensuring seniors are safe and distracted with enjoyable activities when struggling to sleep – allowing family caregivers to get the rest they need.